Utah Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Utah?

 Yes.
 Utah requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 12 are exempt. $31.00 resident 365-day fishing license for residents 65 and older, against $40.00 for residents aged 18–64.
+There is no free senior license.
 Always confirm current rules with the Utah Division of Wildlife Resources before you fish.

 Where do you buy a Utah fishing license?